lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 also depends on script 03 - the gffread script.
 Run in github.1.2 docker so you have the most up-to-date version of the package.
 This script takes about 10 minutes to run.

+*Script 06: dtu_analyses/dtu_region_others.R* - This script is meant for
+DTU analysis comparing one brain region to all others.
+This script depends on scripts 01-03.
+Run this in the github.1.2 docker.
+Takes about 10 minutes to run.

+*Script 07: dtu_analyses/dtu_region_sex.R* - This script is meant for
+DTU analysis across sexes within brain regions.
+This script depends on scripts 01-03.
+Run this in the github.1.2 docker.
+Takes about 20 minutes to run (I think).

 ## Authors